DIY

 -

-you want to know exactly where your money is invested in and have full control; and
+you want to know exactly where your money is invested and have full control; and

 -